Photo by Jeramey Lende/Shutterstock

 Per Q2 and Q3 financial reports, Southwest is also in a better position to weather the COVID crisis than other major U.S. airlines.
 It may emerge with an even more robust route network across the United States and a growing number of international destinations in the Caribbean, Mexico, and Central America.

-One last thing that sets Southwest apart: its award-winning rewards program and range of excellent cobranded credit cards, all of which currently have their best sign-up bonuses ever.
-You can earn up to 100,000 points with the Southwest Rapid Rewards® Performance Business Credit Card, and up to 80,000 Southwest Rapid Rewards points with any of the three personal credit cards the airline fields—which is about twice the usual number they offer.
+One last thing that sets Southwest apart: its award-winning rewards program and range of excellent cobranded credit cards, all of which currently have decent sign-up bonuses, though not as good as some we've seen lately.
+You can earn up to 100,000 points with the Southwest Rapid Rewards® Performance Business Credit Card, and up to 40,000 Southwest Rapid Rewards points with any of the three personal credit cards the airline fields—which is about twice the usual number they offer.
 Here are the details on each of these cards, their benefits, and how you can strategically use the points you earn for free flights and possibly even a valuable Southwest Companion Pass.

 Before we cover the ins and outs of each card, let’s get one thing out of the way: The names are extremely similar and confusing.
 If you decide to open any of these, be sure to double-check the names on the application.
 PSA complete!